mzpqnxow/lmsensors-snmpd-minimalist/README.md

 ### If I don't run Debian or Ubuntu because I think I am so cool for using Arch ...

+1. Ignore the Makefile
-1. Use the Arch package manager (whose name I am too lazy to even look up right now) to install snmpd
+2. Use the Arch package manager (whose name I am too lazy to even look up right now) to install snmpd
-2. Copy etc/snmp/snmpd.conf over /etc/snmpd.conf
+3. Copy etc/snmp/snmpd.conf over /etc/snmpd.conf
-3. Edit /etc/snmpd.conf by hand to change \__COMMSTR\__ to your preferred community string value
+4. Edit /etc/snmpd.conf by hand to change \__COMMSTR\__ to your preferred community string value
-4. Regret wasting your time on Arch when Debian works just fine :>
+5. Regret wasting your time on Arch when Debian works just fine :>